rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 ### Type theoretic proof

-We examine the fibers of the horn restriction on the total space of `C`.
+We examine the fibers of the horn restriction on the total type of `C`.
 First note we have the equivalences:

 ```rzk